decargroup/pykoop/paper.md

 to learning Koopman models, but does not include other types of lifting functions.
 While multiple training episodes are handled by `kooplearn`, exogenous inputs are not.
+Note that `pykoop` allows users to import Koopman matrices identified using other libraries for comparison and evaluation, provided that the lifting functions used are supported.

+The main use cases for each Koopman operator approximation library are summarized below.
+Multiple training episodes are supported by `pykoop`, `DLKoopman`, and `kooplearn`.
+For use cases requiring neural network lifting functions, `PyKoopman`, `DLKoopman`, and `kooplearn` are all excellent options.
+The only package that currently supports continuous-time Koopman modelling is `PyKoopman`.
+For use cases that require composable lifting functions that can be optimized using standard hyperparameter selection tools, or for use cases that require control inputs, `pykoop` is the standout choice.

 # Scholarly publications using `pykoop`